Print

 Instructions

 1. Boil the potatoes.
-Heat your oven to 430F/220C.
-Add the potatoes to a large pot, then cover with cold water.
-Add a very good pinch of salt (at least 1 tablespoon), then set over high heat and bring to a boil.
+Preheat your oven to 425°F (220°C fan).
+Add the baby potatoes to a large pot, then cover with cold water.
+Add a big pinch of salt (at least 1 tablespoon), then set over high heat and bring to a boil.
 Cook for about 12 minutes, until you can easily pierce the potatoes with a fork.
-Drain the potatoes, then return them to the now-empty pot.
+Drain the potatoes, then return them to the empty pot.

 2. Smash the potatoes.
-Drizzle two oven trays with olive oil, then arrange the drained potatoes on the trays.
-Use a glass to squash the potatoes flat (smashing them).
-Try to make sure there’s a little space in between each potato, so they can cook evenly.
+Drizzle two baking sheets with olive oil, then arrange the drained potatoes on the trays, leaving a little space between each.
+Use the bottom of a glass, or a potato masher, to gently press down and ‘smash’ each potato flat (smashing them).
 Drizzle more olive oil on top, then sprinkle a little salt over each potato.

 3. Roast the potatoes.
-Transfer the smashed potatoes to the oven, and roast for 30 minutes, flipping them over halfway through the cooking time, until they’re super crispy and golden.
+Transfer the smashed potatoes to the oven, and roast for 30 minutes, flipping them over halfway through the cooking time.
+They should be super crispy and golden brown when ready.

 4. Make the tzatziki dressing.
-While the potatoes are cooking, grate your cucumber into a colander set over a bowl.
-Sprinkle with 1 teaspoon of salt and mix it through the cucumber.
-Use the back of a spoon to press the grated cucumber, squeezing as much liquid as possible into the bowl underneath.
-Once you think you’ve squeezed most of the water out, mix the grated cucumber with the yogurt, crushed garlic, lemon juice, zest and a good grind of black pepper.
+While the potatoes cook, grate your cucumber into a colander set over a bowl.
+Sprinkle with 1 teaspoon of salt and toss to combine.
+Use the back of a spoon to press down on the grated cucumber, squeezing as much liquid as possible into the bowl underneath.
+Once you think you’ve squeezed most of the water out, in a separate bowl, mix the grated cucumber with the yogurt, crushed garlic, lemon juice, zest, and a good grind of black pepper.
 Taste, then add a little more salt if needed.

 5. Prepare the salad ingredients.
-Cook the bacon in a small pan over medium-high heat until super crispy, and finely chop the jalapenos, scallions and chives.
+Cook the bacon in a small pan over medium-high heat until super crispy.
+Finely chop the pickled jalapeños, scallions, and chives.

 Notes

-INGREDIENT NOTES: Skip the bacon to make the salad vegetarian.
-Swap the chives for mint, basil, flat-leaf parsley or cilantro.
-I recommend making your on tzatziki for the best flavour, but a good store-bought tzatziki will work too.
+INGREDIENT NOTES: Skip the bacon to make the salad vegetarian, or use smoky chorizo.
+Swap the chives for mint, basil, flat-leaf parsley, or cilantro.
+I recommend making your own tzatziki for the best flavour, but a good store-bought tzatziki will work too.

-SERVING SUGGESTIONS: This is a perfect summery side or salad to take a long to barbecues and garden parties.
+SERVING SUGGESTIONS: This is a perfect summery side or salad to take to BBQs and garden parties.
 I love serving it as part of a salad spread – it’s great alongside a crunchy Asian slaw, broccoli crunch salad or rainbow chopped salad.
-Pair it with grilled meat – miso grilled chicken, lamb koftas or honey harissa chicken is great, or as a side to juicy lamb burgers.
+Pair it with grilled meat – miso grilled chicken, juicy lamb koftas or honey harissa chicken is great, or as a side to juicy lamb burgers.

 • Prep Time: 15